sacrificialwill/sacrificialwill/README.md

 married to my beloved [husband](https://github.com/sunfische) ♡ 06.11.25

-if you're curious about my kins (which are most of the ponies i make) check out my [kin carrd](https://draegon.carrd.co/)!
+if you're curious about my kins (which are most of the ponies i make) check out my [kin carrd](https://companion.crd.co/) that I share with my husband!

 i am pretty shy and have a lot of social anxiety so i apologize if i don't talk or interact much ^^;